jccuevas/cpp-docs.es-es/docs/parallel/amp/reference/index-class.md

 ### <a name="parameters"></a>Parámetros

 *_Index*<br/>
-Entero de 0 a la clasificación menos 1.
+Un entero de 0 a la clasificación menos 1.

 ### <a name="return-value"></a>Valor devuelto

-El elemento que se encuentra en el índice especificado.
+El elemento que está en el índice especificado.

 ### <a name="remarks"></a>Observaciones